 The image on the right below shows the result of the Paste Special.
 Note that the values from cells A1-A15 have been copied into cells B1-B15, but the formatting has not been copied across.

-Of course, if you have one of the more recent version of Excel (Excel 2010 or later), you wouldn't need to enter the full 'Paste Special' menu, as you can paste values only by using the Paste Special Values shortcut, .
+Of course, if you have one of the more recent version of Excel (Excel 2010 or later), you wouldn't need to open up the 'Paste Special' dialog box, as you can paste values only by using the Paste Special Values shortcut, .